 When starting a bar, it’s so important to focus on a target audience.
 One single bar trying to appeal to everyone will miss its mark and fail.
 Instead, focus on a niche that is currently unmet in the community.
 Maybe the town could use a great sports bar, or maybe the music scene would appreciate a bar with a heavy focus on a certain type of music entertainment.
 Once that concept is established, everything in the bar should support that concept, from the decor to the names of cocktails to the entertainment and events hosted.

 It’s a common misconception that running a bar is a job that’s full of fun, nightlife, and glamour.
 In truth, effectively running a bar is full of hard work.
-With dedication and focus, though, you can create a promising and profitable business that doesn’t just support you, but that also supports multiple employees.
+With dedication and focus, though, you can create a promising and profitable business that doesn’t just support you but also supports multiple employees.